-We sit in the back row, and I immediately realize that this in unlike any temple or synagogue I've been to before.
-There's a choir on the bimah, and I'm pretty certain that I recognize two of the people in the choir as cast members from The Dixie Stampede.
-They sway and clap like a gospel choir during the prayers, and as I look out into the small group of people that make up the pitiful congregation, I wonder how many of them are actually Jewish.
+We sit in the back row, and I immediately realize this is unlike any temple or synagogue I've been to before.
+There's a choir on the bimah, and I'm pretty certain I recognize two of the people in the choir as cast members from The Dixie Stampede.
+They sway and clap like a gospel choir during the prayers, and as I look out into the small group of people making up the pitiful congregation, I wonder how many of them are actually Jewish.
 There's a black couple.
 And a man with a missing tooth who looks like he posed for the Baldknobbers billboard out on HW 76.
 But Miriam's content, so I don't mock.

 "They've changed the prayer," she says.

 "Every prayer is different in every prayer book," I say.